Anh-H-Projects/Excel-Projects/README.md

 The Excel Projects repository contains Excel files (*.xlsx).
 Each file with name is a separate project.
 The files are stored as raw.
 By clicking the file > view raw, the file is downloaded and ready to view.
-Every file contains one or more interative dashboards.
+Every file contains one or more interactive dashboards.
 Only dashboards are presented for better view.
 Dataset and formulas are hided.